Book a Demo

 New to lead qualification?
 Start with the complete guide first.

 Most businesses try to qualify leads financially by asking questions on their opt-in form.
 Income range.
 Budget.
 Investment readiness.
-"Are you resourceful or do you have resources?"
 This approach has one problem that no amount of clever survey design can fix.

 “People lie on applications all the time.”